Setting Up Dashboards in Dynamics 365

-Microsoft Dynamics CRM dashboards are collections of view lists, charts and iFrames that can pull in things like website information that you can modify to show key performance indicators and other important data.
+Microsoft Dynamics 365 dashboards are collections of view lists, charts, web resources, iFrames, and organization insights that can pull in things like website information that you can modify to show key performance indicators and other important data.
 Here’s an example of what a dashboard looks like:

 Jump to the following sections to learn more about working with dashboards: